gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         - Source from `b` is compiled against the API of `lib2` only and the compiled classes end up in the Jar.
         - Resources from `res-a` and `res-b` end up in the Jar.
         - Jar contains only the above items.
-- Error cases above.

 ### Implementation

 - Will need to rework `JvmComponentPlugin` so that `ConfigureJarBinary` is applied in some form to all `JarBinarySpec` instances, not just those that belong to a Jvm library.
-- Change `@BinaryTasks` implementation to fail at configuration time when no rule is available to build a given binary.

-### Open issues

-- How to create a managed sub-type of `JarBinarySpec`?
+### Out of scope

+- Defining platforms and tool-chains is out of scope for this story.
+Using the default Java platform in the test cases is okay.
-- How to assign different tasks for a sub-type of `JarBinarySpec` when the `jvm-component` plugin does it already for all `JarBinarySpec`s?
+- Building a `JarBinarySpec` without the `jvm-component` plugin applied

 ## Story: Plugin author defines a custom library that provides a Java API